heatherzh01/Interactive-Lab-Hub/Lab 2/README.md

 Anjali suggested that I can add a message option as well.
 And also change the mood color into gradient so that it is a smoother transition.

+Jackie Liu:

+For some reason, being reminded every 5 seconds does give me a sense of urgency compared to a traditional clock.
+I think the idea you illustrated in part G is a really nice and sweet interpretation of long distance relationships.
+By adding this interaction, I do feel that more meanings and dimensions are added to this project.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.